 Most states tax at least some types of business income derived from the state.
 As a rule, the details of how income from a specific business is taxed depend in part on the business’s legal form.
-More particularly, in most states corporations are subject to a corporate income tax, while income from “pass-through entities” such as S corporations, limited liability companies (LLCs), partnerships, and sole proprietorships is subject to a state’s tax on personal income.
-Tax rates for both corporate income and personal income vary widely among states; corporate rates, which more often are flat regardless of the amount of income, generally range from 4% to 9%, and personal rates, which generally vary depending on the amount of income, can range from 0% (for small amounts of taxable income) to around 9% or more in some states.
+In most states corporations are subject to a corporate income tax, while income from pass-through entities such as S corporations, limited liability companies (LLCs), partnerships, and sole proprietorships is subject to a state’s tax on personal income.
+Tax rates for both corporate income and personal income vary widely among states.
+Corporate rates, which most often are flat regardless of the amount of income, generally range from roughly 4% to 10%.
+Personal rates, which generally vary depending on the amount of income, can range from 0% (for small amounts of taxable income) to around 9% or more in some states.

-Currently, four states (Nevada, South Dakota, Washington, and Wyoming) do not have a corporate income tax, and the same four states, along with Alaska, Florida, and Texas, have no personal income tax.
+Currently, six states – Nevada, Ohio, South Dakota, Texas, Washington, and Wyoming – do not have a corporate income tax.
+However, four of those states – Nevada, Ohio, Texas, and Washington – do have some form of gross receipts tax on corporations.
+Moreover, five of those states – Nevada, South Dakota, Texas, Washington, and Wyoming – as well as Alaska and Florida currently have no personal income tax.
 Individuals in New Hampshire and Tennessee are only taxed on interest and dividend income.

-Apart from taxing business income through a corporate income tax or a personal income tax, many states impose a separate tax on at least some businesses, sometimes called a “franchise tax” or “privilege tax.”
-This is frequently defined as a tax simply for the right or “privilege” of doing business in the state.
+Apart from taxing business income through a corporate income tax or a personal income tax, many states impose a separate tax on at least some businesses, sometimes called a franchise tax or privilege tax.
+This is frequently justified as a tax simply for the privilege of doing business in the state.
 As with state taxes on business income, the specifics of a state’s franchise tax often depend in part on the legal form of the business.
 Franchise taxes are generally either a flat fee or an amount based on a business’s net worth.

-New York has a corporation franchise tax, which applies to both traditional (C-type) corporations and to S corporations, and a tax known simply as the “filing fee,” which applies to LLCs, limited liability partnerships (LLPs), and some regular partnerships.
+New York has a corporation franchise tax, which applies to both traditional (C-type) corporations and to S corporations, and a tax known simply as the filing fee, which applies to LLCs, limited liability partnerships (LLPs), and some regular partnerships.
 In addition, if income from your business passes through to you personally, that income will be subject to taxation on your personal New York tax return.

 Additional FMD rules, not covered here, apply to non-New York corporations.

 Also, additional rules not covered here apply to non-New York S corporations.

 Let’s briefly look at additional details for five of the most common forms of New York business: corporations (C corporations), S corporations, LLCs, partnerships, and sole proprietorships.

 S Corporations.
-An S corporation is created by first forming a traditional corporation, and then filing a special form with the IRS to elect “S” status.
+An S corporation is created by first forming a traditional corporation, and then filing a special form with the IRS to elect S status.
 Unlike a traditional corporation, an S corporation generally is not subject to separate federal income tax (exceptions include cases where the S corporation has built-in gains, excess passive income, or passive investment income).
-Rather, taxable income from an S corporation is passed through to the individual shareholders, and each individual shareholder is subject to federal tax on his or her share of the corporation’s income; in other words, S corporations usually are “pass-through” entities.
+Rather, taxable income from an S corporation is passed through to the individual shareholders, and each individual shareholder is subject to federal tax on his or her share of the corporation’s income.
+In other words, S corporations usually are pass-through entities.
 (Note that a shareholder’s share of the S corporation’s income need not actually be distributed to the shareholder in order for the shareholder to owe tax on that amount.)

-New York, however, does not recognize the federal S election; instead, in addition to the federal “S” election form, you must also file a New York election form.
-(If your business does not properly file for “S” status with the State of New York, the state will tax the business as though it were a traditional corporation.)
+New York, however, does not recognize the federal S election.
+Instead, in addition to the federal S election form, you must also file a New York election form.
+(If your business does not properly file for S status with the State of New York, the state will tax the business as though it were a traditional corporation.)
 Moreover, New York S corporations are required to pay corporation franchise tax based on New York receipts.
 Also, independently of any corporation franchise tax due from the business itself, each individual S corporation shareholder will owe tax on his or her share of the corporation’s net income.

 Limited Liability Companies (LLCs).
 In many states, LLCs are pass-through entities and are not required to pay either federal or state income tax.
 Instead, income from the business is distributed to individual LLC members, who then pay federal and state taxes on the amount distributed to them.
 In New York, individual LLC members must pay state income tax on the amount distributed to them, but the LLC itself must also pay the state filing fee.

-Note that while by default LLCs are classified for tax purposes as partnerships (or, for single-member LLCs, “disregarded entities”), it is possible to elect to have your LLC classified as a corporation.
+Note that while by default LLCs are classified for tax purposes as partnerships (or, for single-member LLCs, disregarded entities), it is possible to elect to have your LLC classified as a corporation.
 In that case, the LLC would also be subject to New York’s corporation franchise tax.

 Example: Your multi-member LLC, which has the default tax classification of partnership, had gross income of $300,000.
 Your company will owe the New York filing fee in the amount of $175.
-In addition, the LLC’s net income will be allocated to you and your fellow members, and you will each pay tax on your own portions on your respective state tax returns; the rate will vary depending on your overall net income for the year.
+In addition, the LLC’s net income will be allocated to you and your fellow members, and you will each pay tax on your own portions on your respective state tax returns.
+The rate will vary depending on your overall net income for the year.

 Partnerships.
 In many states, partnerships are pass-through entities and are not required to pay either federal or state income tax.
 Instead, income from the business is distributed to individual partners, who then pay federal and state taxes on the amount distributed to them.
 In New York, individual partners must pay state income tax on the amount distributed to them, but a partnership with at least $1 million in New York gross income must also pay the state filing fee.